Q: What libraries are open for study?

 Q: When will more library buildings open?

-A: Pending conditions, we’re planning to open additional library spaces throughout the spring and summer.
+A: Pending conditions, we’re planning to open additional library spaces throughout the summer.
 Specific dates remain to be determined.
-Please check the libraries spring 2021 site regularly for up-to-date information.
+Please check the libraries summer 2021 site regularly for up-to-date information.

 Q: I already did Trojan Check.
 Do I need a study-space reservation, too?